deepen1987/Information-Str-with-Python/School/Project/EnryptionDecryption/README.md

 * Encrypt a Message.
   * Enter a key to encrypt message.
   * Enter the message to be encrypted.
-  * Provide the file name to save the encrypted name.
+  * Provide the file name to save the encrypted data.
-    * The program looks for an existing file.
-The program won't create a file.
 * Encrypt a File.
-  * The page has 6 section for workout and using embedded YouTube videos for it.
+  * Enter a key to encrypt message.
+  * Enter the file name to encrypt
+  * Provide the file name to save the encrypted data.
 * Decrypt a Message.
-  * BMI Calculator
-    * This has 2 measuring system and calculates BMI based on height and weight.
-    * It has a small table for referencing BMI's
+  * Enter a key to decrypt message.
+The should be same as the one used to encrypt it.
+  * Enter the message to be decrypted.
+  * Provide the file name to save the decrypted data.
 * Decrypt a File.
+  * Enter a key to decrypt message.
+The should be same as the one used to encrypt it.
+  * Enter the file name which has encrypted data.
+  * Provide the file name to save the decrypted data.
 * Exit

 ### Technology